Our international team includes senior scholars, PhD candidates, MA and BA students. We all share our passion to archaeology and history of the land.

 Area Supervisor

-Yuval Amir is an M.A. student at the Department of Archaeology and Near Eastern Cultures in Tel Aviv University.
-In his thesis he focuses on zoomorphic libation vessels found in south-Levantine contexts of the Iron Age II period, under the supervision of Dr. Ido Koch.
+Yuval Amir has recently submitted his M.A. thesis on Iron Age zoomorphic libation vessels from the Southern Levant at the Department of Archaeology and Near Eastern Cultures in Tel Aviv University, under the supervision of Prof. Ido Koch.
+In his thesis, Yuval focused on the functional aspects of the vessels, their symbolic importance, and their unique ritualistic agency.
+Yuval also holds a B.A. degree in Art History and aims to begin his PhD journey in the near future.
 Born in Jerusalem, but currently living in Tel Aviv, Yuval has been a member of the Tel Hadid expedition since 2019.

 Stav Bartel